cfengine/documentation/resources/additional-topics/itil.markdown

 How shall we support service operation?
 What resources do we need to provide, both human and computer?
 Can we be certain of having these resources at all times, or is there resource sharing taking place?
-If services are chained into “supply chains”, remember that each link of the chain is a possible delay, and a possible misunderstanding.
+If services are chained into "supply chains", remember that each link of the chain is a possible delay, and a possible misunderstanding.
 Successfully running services can be more complex at task than we expect, and this is why it is useful to formalize them in an ITIL fashion.